sfwolfphys/mrfp/README.md

 ## Proof of concept

+Note: given the fact that we have an existing network/partition, I decided to make the input be a single adjacency matrix/partition rather than a list of adjacency matricies/partitions.
+We want to have the list input for the other method because concor uses list inputs.
+However, it is superfluous here.

 I messed with `edge_betweenness` to find communities in the examples in the standard README for `concorR`.
 They were not instructive (only one community), so I abandoned that.
 Instead, I have created a random